Cynicism About Changing the World: CEO Daily

 Good morning.

 It’s become fashionable to be cynical about companies claiming to do good in the world.
 My colleague Adam Lashinsky provided a demonstration yesterday in this post on Data Sheet, in which he suggested most business leaders merely ‘pay lip service’ to the desire to change the world.
-He touted author Anand Ghiridharadas, who is building a career off attacking corporate do-goodism.
+He touted author Anand Giridharadas, who is building a career off attacking corporate do-goodism.

 But speaking at the Fortune CEO Initiative last night, IBM CEO Ginni Rometty offered a clear rejoinder to the cynics.
 She talked about the decision her company made seven years ago to start an effort to train disadvantaged youth for technology jobs, called P-Tech.
 It wasn’t charity or even corporate responsibility that drove IBM to do it, she said.
 Instead it was a realization that the company needed an influx of new tech talent to manage the rapid changes ahead.
 Since then, P-tech has served 125,000 students through 200 schools in 14 countries.
 Rometty says some 500 other companies have now joined IBM in the effort.
 It‘s not just because they have a heart; it’s because they have a clear-eyed focus on the long term interest of their companies.
 In the long term, corporate interest and societal interest tend to converge.